A BESIDE Quarantine Guide

 - Homemade maple chai latte

-During their time in self-isolation, many cooks these days are turning to the internet to share their culinary creations.
+During their time in self-isolation, many cooks have turned to the internet to share their culinary creations.
 This is the case for the oh-so-charismatic Italian chef Massimo Bottura, Michelin-decorated restaurateur and founder of the project Refettorios and Social Tables.
-His new Instagram series called Kitchen Quarantine showcases meals he’s cooking for his family at home.
+His Instagram series called Kitchen Quarantine showcases meals he’s cooking for his family at home.

 Take the time to make some of the more complicated recipes that you’ve been putting off since, well, forever.
 If you’ve always dreamed of learning to make your own pizza dough, or bread, now’s the time; baking is a perfect stress-reliever.